 Teaching of Oncology

 The subspecialty program in Oncology is organized to provide training and experience over three years that will allow the trainee to become a competent oncologist.
 Clinical experience consists of observation and management of patients with a variety of oncologic problems including both solid tumors and hematologic malignancies.
 The clinical experience is accomplished in both the inpatient and outpatient settings.
 Experiences include inpatient rotations in solid tumor, leukemia, bone marrow transplantation, and consults.
-Outpatient rotations include the Hematology and Oncology outpatient clinic and the continuity clinic.
-In addition, second and third year fellows rotate at the W.G.
+Outpatient rotations include the Hematology and Oncology outpatient clinic and Fellow’s continuity clinics.
+In addition, fellows rotate at the W.G.
 (Bill) Hefner VA Medical Center in Salisbury, North Carolina.
 For more information on this rotation, scroll down to "VA Rotation Information".

 The joint Hematology and Oncology Fellowship program is a three year program leading to ABIM Board eligibility in Medical Oncology and Hematology.

 The following selective areas, approved by the Fellowship Committee, provide for 6 months of additional rotations:

 |Additional Clinical Rotations listed below||Research, both clinical and basic science|